 Are Decorating Workers happy?

-Decorating workers rank as moderately happy among careers.
-Overall they rank in the 62nd percentile of careers for satisfaction scores.
+Decorating workers rank highly among careers.
+Overall they rank in the 66th percentile of careers for satisfaction scores.

 Decorating Worker Career Satisfaction by Dimension

 Percentile among all careers

 The most common degree held by decorating workers is Fine Arts.
 6% of decorating workers had a degree in fine arts before becoming decorating workers.
 That is over 3 times the average across all careers.
 Studio Arts graduates are the second most common among decorating workers, representing 3% of decorating workers in the Sokanu user base, which is 6.1 times the average.

 This table shows which degrees people earn before becoming a Decorating Worker, compared to how often those degrees are obtained by people who earn at least one post secondary degree.